doruit/Browsing-Companion-DOM-snapshot-injection/README.md

 ### Six Methods Compared

-For a comprehensive guide to context-aware chatbot implementations ranging from simple mockups to enterprise-grade solutions, see **[Context-Aware Chatbot Methods](docs/CONTEXT_AWARE_METHODS.md)**.
+For a comprehensive guide to context-aware browsing companion implementations ranging from simple mockups to enterprise-grade solutions, see **[Context-Aware Chatbot Methods](docs/CONTEXT_AWARE_METHODS.md)**.

 Here's a quick comparison of all six methods: